55Vishal/Twitter-Clone/README.md

  - Notifications page with a list of notifications for the logged-in user, including new followers, likes, and retweets
  - Ability to post new tweets, including text, images, and links

-* Contributions </pr>
+* Contributions.
-   Contributions to this project are welcome.
+  * Contributions to this project are welcome.
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.